How to give your home a makeover without spending a lot of money

 There are several cost-effective improvements that you can do yourself that will make a huge difference in terms of getting the highest price for your home.

 First on the list is to increase your home's curb appeal.
 Make sure your house looks great from the moment your potential buyer first sees your home.

-Don’t forget.
-Buyers can make up their minds on whether they like a property or not within the first 30 seconds.
+Remember: Buyers often make up their minds about a property within minutes.
 That’s why first impressions are so important.
-So you want to make sure the outside of your house is looking the best it can be.
-Your house should scream, “Buy me!
-Buy me!
-I’m beautiful!” from the curb.
-If it doesn't, you’ve got some work to do.
+So, you'll want to make sure that the outside of your house is looking its best.

 Mow and edge the lawn, cut back or remove overgrown shrubs, and add plants or flowers to your front entrance to give the home a more inviting feel.
-Paint or pressure-wash the exterior, replace missing or torn screens.
-Pretend you are the buyer.
-Take a good look at your home.
+Paint or pressure-wash the exterior, and replace missing or torn screens.
+Pretend you're the buyer: Take a good look at your home.
 What is your general impression?
 Clean?
 Neat?
 Well kept?
-If not, keep working.
+If not, keep working!

 De-personalize Your Home

-Next, de-personalize the inside of your home by removing family photos and collections.
-This can be a difficult process for some, but remember, you are moving and sooner or later, it’s all going to get packed up anyway.
-Most people will first see your home online, so having excellent photos of your home will be imperative to attract those buyers to come look at your home in person.
+Next, de-personalize the inside of your home by removing family photos and knick-knacks.
+This can be a difficult process for some homeowners; but, remember that you will need to pack up your belongings anyway when you move.
+Most people will see your home online first, so having excellent photos of your home is imperative to attract in-person buyers.

 Since purchasing a property is largely an emotional decision, you want to make sure that you help the potential buyer feel at home.
 The idea here is to help the potential buyer visualize themselves living there.